Find The Size Of All Connected Non Empty Cells Of A Matrix In C++ - C++ Programming Tutorial

 • Program 1:

-Let us take a C++ program to find the size of all Connected Non-Empty Cells of a Matrix using DFS traversal.
+Let's consider a C++ code to determine the dimensions of all Connected Non-Empty Cells in a Matrix utilizing Depth-First Search traversal.

 Example